Locations:

 • Are fewer than six months postpartum.

-When followed very strictly, the lactation amenorrhea method can work for some people.
+When followed very strictly, the lactation amenorrhea method can work for some women.
 But it’s far from foolproof.
 And if you aren’t open to the idea of becoming pregnant again or if you have a medical condition that makes pregnancy risky, there are more reliable birth control methods while breastfeeding.

 Safe birth control while breastfeeding